 Call me dramatic, still lamenting on an experience from 22 years ago, but I was quite upset.
 Considering the time I’ve had to reconcile this experience, upset is probably an understatement.
 Had I known how to articulate, You dumb bitch I know the difference at the time, I might have.

-This was my earliest encounter with injustice _______.
+This was my earliest encounter with an unfair transgression that resulted in a strong emotional reaction.